| Title: | Validation of Arguments and Objects in User-Defined Functions |

 possible outcomes:

-The call is silent if x
+The call is silent if x is a character vector of

-1 whose value belongs to the set of allowed
+length 1 whose value belongs to the set of allowed

 values.